 Imagine it.
 You get home from work and your front door unlocks because it knows it's you.
-Your thermostat adjusts .
+Your thermostat adjusts based on your body temperature and heart rate.
 Sensing you're stressed from the way your heart is pounding, Spotify plays some relaxing music.
 Meanwhile, your vital signs are analysed, and if any health issues are detected, it will advise you what to do.

 "The situation right now will pass," says Yulia Silina, a researcher specialising in wearables at Queen Mary University of London.
 "There's a lot of confusion, but we're on the way to something more cohesive.
 It just won't happen anytime soon."

 There are also ethical issues to consider.
 Who owns all this data?
 Where does it go?
 Who else has access to it?
 And what immoral uses could it be put to?
 In the US, medical wearables will soon be regulated by the FDA (US Food and Drug Administration), but consumer products will be left alone.
 And the data they record?
 It's catnip to marketers.

 "Companies are fighting it out over the data," says Rob Milner, head of smart systems technology at Cambridge Consultants.
 "No one knows what the appropriate privacy policies should be.
 It's going to take some time to play out."